Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 }
 ```

-## Initialising the Player with `useEffect()` Hook
+## Initialising the Player with a `useEffect` Hook

 Several `useEffect` hooks are required for updating the component when certain values change and for turning off player event listeners.
 However, most importantly, a `useEffect` is essential in initialising the player from the SDK.

 ### Initialising the Player

-When the component first renders the Player component it will asynchronously begin initialisation through the SDK.
+When the component first renders the Player component will asynchronously begin initialisation through the SDK.
 Once initialised the player instance will be stored in state and become available for use to play audio etc, if this process fails state will be updated accordingly.

 * An async function is used to initialise the player:
 	* `playerReady` state is updated with a boolean value
-	* An instance of the player is created and stored in state, as well as the track duration
+	* An instance of the player is created and stored in state
+    * Track duration is stored in state
 	* The time displays are updated
 * This function is called once, when the component first renders